Sivas-Subramaniyan/swiggy-zomato-mcp-search/README.md

-# 🍔 Food Options Aggregator Agent
+# 🍔 Swiggy - Zomato Food Options Aggregator Agent

 An AI-powered food search and ordering assistant that connects to **Swiggy** and **Zomato** simultaneously through their official **Model Context Protocol (MCP)** servers.
 It compares prices across both platforms, recommends the best option, and walks you through the full ordering flow — all through a conversational chat interface.